k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 # AI Data Fusion Modules and Apps

-K2view's GenAI Data Fusion platform, **AI Fusion**, is an enterprise-grade framework for building, testing, deploying, and governing AI-powered agents and applications.
+K2view's GenAI Data Fusion platform, **AI Fusion**, is an enterprise-grade framework for building, testing, deploying, and governing AI-powered agents and apps.
 Designed to work seamlessly with Data Products and operational data at scale, AI Fusion delivers reliability, predictability, and observability to AI systems.

 The platform streamlines the full lifecycle of enterprise GenAI agents, from design and orchestration of complex multi-agent flows, through evaluation and testing for continuous monitoring of live executions.
 As a result, this lifecycle ensures accuracy, context-awareness, compliance, and cost efficiency in production environments.